ddcfs2019/DDC/README.md

 ### Prerequisite
-- Python 3.x
+- Python 3.x with the following packages installed

-- Pakcages:
   - Numpy
   - Scikit-learn